-Montessori Land and Water Formations
+Montessori Land and Water Forms

 That is why it’s so important to provide concrete representations and hands-on learning activities for young children, when possible.
-The Montessori Land and Water Formations activity is a great example of hands on learning!
+The Montessori Land and Water Formations activity is a great example of hands-on learning!

 With science, it’s impossible not to use your hands and concrete materials when performing an experiment.